 Founded in 2005 in Kansas City, Magic Kitchen constantly tweaks its menu based on customer feedback.
 If Magic Kitchen offers it, it's because its customers like it, and Magic Kitchen has the Trustpilot reviews to prove it.

-Whether you're ordering a complete dinner or shopping a la carte, Magic Kitchen gives you a lot of bang for the buck.
+Whether you're ordering a complete dinner or shopping a la carte, Magic Kitchen gives you a lot of bang for your buck.
 Sides sell for as low as about $11.
 If you are shopping a la carte, Magic Kitchen gives you options for portions.
 With finer control over meal sizes, you can order exactly the amount you want.

 To find the Thanksgiving food on Magic Kitchen's site, go to "menu a la carte," and then click on "Thanksgiving Meals."
 Magic Kitchen carries only pre-roasted turkey breasts (no whole birds here).
 That means there's nothing that you have to cook yourself, and there's no large bird that takes forever to thaw and reheat.